cdalas2/BVM_Protein_Bilayer_Thickness_Deformations/README.md

 #### Mathematical Objective

 <img src="equations.png " width="1500" height="250">
-We truncation the infinite series that represents general form of the bilayer deformation field to $N$ terms
+We truncation the infinite series that represents general form of the bilayer deformation field to N terms and use the truncated form in applying the boundary conditions along the protein-bilayer interface to form a linear system of boundary equations which can be solved for the coefficients A_n,B_n.

 #### Computational Objective